-Tomasz Rakowski (PhD, habilitated) is Associate Professor at the Institute of Ethnology and Cultural Anthropology, and Lecturer at the Institute of Polish Culture, University of Warsaw.
-He is also a medical doctor, specialist in Accident & Emergency medicine.
+Tomasz Rakowski (PhD, habilitated) is an Associate Professor at the Institute of Ethnology and Cultural Anthropology, University of Warsaw.
+He is especially interested in postsocialist transformations and vernacular forms of socio-economic developments.
+He also works on experimental and collaborative methodology in ethnography.

 anthropology & social art, phenomenological anthropology, pre-textual ethnography, studies on poverty and social trauma, bottom-up development in Poland and Mongolia.